kevin11h/DSI-Capstone/README.md

 `python -m ipykernel install --user --name env --display-name "ENV"`

-6. open .ipynb files with Jupyter notebook and then select ENV from the kernel settings: kernel -> change kernel -> ENV
+6. open bookmates.ipynb with Jupyter notebook and then select ENV from the kernel settings: kernel -> change kernel -> ENV

-7. run notebook.
+7. run notebook! note: it will take couple minutes for it to finish as we are going to load chromedrive and perform quite a few crawling jobs.

 This repo has been tested on Linux and if those steps are followed correcly everything should work.
 I cannot vouch for Mac, and god forbid you try setting it up on Windows!